Federal agencies and museums, universities, state agencies, local governments, or any institution that receives Federal funds must comply with NAGPRA.

 - Consult with lineal descendants, Indian Tribes, and Native Hawaiian organizations,

-- Evaluate repatriation or disposition requests for cultural items, and
+- Evaluate requests for repatriation or claims for disposition of human remains or cultural items, and

-- Give public notice prior to repatriating or transferring.
+- Give public notice prior to disposition or repatriation.

 What if these tasks aren't completed?